signag/py-logging-plus/README.md

 2020-12-12 18:41:05,013 logTestMod           DEBUG        ## Explicit log: B
 ```

-The last two lines in his example originate from explicit logging calls in destructors called during garbage collection.
+The last two lines in this example originate from explicit logging calls in finalizers called during garbage collection.
-In case of an explicit call of ```del obj```, also entry and exit of the destructors would have been logged automatically.
+In case of an explicit call of ```del obj```, also entry and exit of the finalizers would have been logged automatically.